 Or Log In here

 The Performance 92 N92ESN is an entry-level furnace.
-It’s the most affordable high-efficiency furnace in KeepRite’s product line, and that also means it’s the most standard in terms of what it has to offer.
+It’s the most affordable and most basic gas furnace in KeepRite’s product line, but it no longer qualifies as a high-efficiency furnace.

-The Performance 92 won’t be suitable for a lot of homes in Canada, but this model review will help you determine if it might work for yours.
-The review will cover the unit’s average price with installation, the AFUE, key features, warranty details, and more.
+The Performance 92 won’t be suitable for a lot of homes in Canada, but there’s a chance it could work in yours.
+As such, the review will cover the unit’s average price with installation, the efficiency rating, key features, warranty certificate, and more.

 And to show you what else is available at slightly higher price points, we’ll also compare the Performance 92 to three other KeepRite furnaces based on price, tier, and features.